 Grabbing as much traffic as you can handle is nice, but the big boys will laugh at you when you assert that somehow generating a ton of traffic will make your website successful.
 The need many developers feel to generate as much traffic as possible misses the point of why we’ve brought our website to the party in the first place—to generate a specific result.
 As we’ve already described, this consists of the process of setting tangible, specific goals for your website’s performance, and measuring the success of your website against how well you meet your goals on a consistent basis.
 If there’s no goal in mind for your website, you’ve already wasted your time and financial resources.

 The next natural question is: how can we increase our goal conversion rates?
-While this isn’t a book on search engine marketing and goal conversion pursue, it’s important to be asking the right questions so you can dig deeper into the topic.
-Therefore, let’s cover a few of the more important aspects of goal conversion and the tools you can use to tighten up your results.
+Let’s cover a few of the more important aspects of goal conversion and the tools you can use to tighten up your results.

 First and foremost, if we want to be looking for goal conversion rates, we need to keep track of them with metrics.
 Metrics is a generic term for using tools to track the number of times that people visit any given page and take certain actions.
 Probably the most commonly used metrics system is Google Analytics, a free service that you can integrate into any website to track who is visiting a given page, where they are coming from, what their path is through the website, how long they stay on any given web page in particular as well as the website as a whole, and much more.
 Many other systems exist that assist you with tracking, compiling, and parsing web page usage statistics in useful ways; the trick is in figuring out which systems work for you,so that you can track your own website goal conversion pages in the way you’d prefer.